Connect to a Node

 > Connect to a CKS Node using kubectl debug Pods to troubleshoot network, storage, and other issues

-This guide provides detailed instructions on how to connect to a Node using a debug Pod for troubleshooting purposes.
-This approach is particularly useful for diagnosing and resolving issues with a Node that is not functioning as expected.
+This guide explains how to connect to a Node using a debug Pod for troubleshooting.
+This approach is useful for diagnosing and resolving issues with a Node that isn't functioning as expected.
 Common scenarios for connecting to a Node include investigating problems with the Node's network connectivity or local storage.

 ## Prerequisites